jan-nie/dhbw-framgang/testing/MinimumRequirements.md

 This section provides an overview of the software testing process and the scope of the testing activities.

 ## Test Strategy
-This section describes the overall approach to testing, including the testing methodology, testing types, and testing techniques used.
-Highlight which automatic testing tools/frameworks are used for your project.
+/*We have implemented functional and non-functional test types so far.
+Functional test types include unit tests, which are an example of black box testing technique, as they only check for equality of output variables with predefined parameters.*/
+JUnit is a framework for unit testing in Java programming.
+It allows writing and running automated tests, exception testing, and tracking and analyzing test results.
+By using JUnit, we can ensure that the code is reliable, bug-free, and meets the requirements of our end users.
+We also want to implement the TestFX framework for the GUI, which tests our graphical user interface.

 ## Test Plan
-This section outlines the specific testing tasks, timelines, and resources required to achieve the testing objectives.
+/*This section outlines the specific testing tasks, timelines, and resources required to achieve the testing objectives.*/ Our JUnit tests currently mainly test the functionalities related to the database.
+Internally, we have agreed that unit tests will be run before each merge and that they must pass.
+Resources that we need to achieve the test goals include, for example, csv files that contain data to write to the database.

 ## Test Cases
 This section details the specific test cases that were executed, including their pass/fail status and any defects found during testing.
 (You may link to the repository of your use cases.)